digitalbazaar/bedrock-examples/advanced-rest-api/README.md

 The API endpoint used in this example is `app.post('/people/:name')` defined in `index.js`.

-The incoming object is also validated using [bedrock-validate][1] and the 'person' schema found in `/schemas/person.js`.
+The incoming object is also validated using [bedrock-validation][] and the 'person' schema found in `/schemas/person.js`.

 ## Using HTTP-Signatures and User Permissions